text or voice message and we'll get back to you.

 We offer all WHA team jerseys including hard to find Calgary Cowboys Jersey Knights, Ottawa Nationals, Michigan Stags, Vancouver Blazers, San Diego Mariners, Phoenix Roadrunners, all star game jerseys and more.

-Below: Stan Mikita (left) and Bobby Hull (right) wear the classic look of the St. Catharines Teepees
+Above: Stan Mikita (left) and Bobby Hull (right) wear the classic look of the St. Catharines Teepees

 Many of our jerseys have not been available for many years.
 For example, the St. Catharines Teepees jersey, pictured at right, hadn't been seen for over 50 years.
 In addition to sporting a visually stunning style with unique shoulder piece, vibrant colors and a classic logo, this junior affiliate team of the Chicago Blackhawks produced many star players including Bobby Hull and Stan Mikita, among others.
 So VHJ brought this jersey back.